Yuzi1221/Rokun-Real_Magic_Language_And_Keyboard/README.md

 # Magic Language and Keyboard for Windows
 * A Modern take on a Magic Language
 * Uses Runic Keyboard and many many symbols
-* Medium difficulty level to learn the language
+* Medium difficulty level to learn the language and keyboard

 # Installation
 * Download the repository